akufner/GitRepositories/Lab 13.md

 Same deal as the last one...

 #Problem 4
-I think that, as a general rule, beta diversity neither increases nor decreases following a mass extinction.
+I think that, as a general rule, beta diversity neither increases nor decreases following a mass extinction based on the evidence here.